-Bioprotection, which is a natural preservative made from good bacteria, can potentially reduce yogurt waste in the EU with up to 440,000 tonnes, which equals a net saving of €250 million to the European economy and around 520,000 tonnes of CO2.
+Bioprotection, which uses good bacteria to to keep yoghurt fresh for longer, can potentially reduce yogurt waste in the EU with up to 440,000 tonnes, which equals a net saving of €250 million to the European economy and around 520,000 tonnes of CO2.
 And there are economic incentives for all parts of the value chain, dairy manufacturers, retailers and consumers, according to an impact study carried out by QBIS and external consultants and reviewed by leading consulting experts.

 Chr.
 Hansen is committed to reducing yogurt waste by 700.000 tons by 2020 (2% of global production).
 This is part of our Sustainability Strategy and is aligned with the UN Sustainable Development Goal number SDG 12.

 1/3 of all food produced is wasted

 17% of all yogurt waste in Europe is thrown away (1.5 million tonnes)

 80% of all yogurt waste is related to expiry date